android/ndk-samples/hello-libs/README.md

 -----------
 The sample includes 2 modules:
 *    app -- imports a shared library (libgperf.so) and a static library (libgmath.a) from the `distribution` folder
 *    gen-libs -- contains the source code and CMake build script for the gmath and gperf example libraries.
-The resulting binaries are copied into the `distribution` folder
+The resulting binaries are copied into the `distribution` folder.
+By default, gen-libs module is disabled in setting.gradle and app/build.gradle, so it won't show up in Android Studio IDE.
+If re-generating lib is desirable, follow comments inside settings.gradle and app/build.gradle to enable this module, generate libs, then disable it again to avoid unnecessary confusion.

-For this demo you do not need to build the libraries because pre-built binaries are included in the `distribution` folder.
-The default "Android" project view in Android Studio will not show the `gen-libs` module.
+The main goal of the sample is to demo how to use 3rd party libs, it is not to demonstrate lib package generation.
+Toward that goal, the pre-built libs are included in the `distribution` folder.

-To build these libraries from source and show the `gen-libs` module:

-1) Uncomment the `include ':gen-libs'` line in `settings.gradle`
-2) Uncommemt the `compile project(':gen-libs')` line in `app/build.gradle`
-3) Run the build

-Once you have finished building the libraries it's worth commenting these lines out to avoid performing longer library builds each time you run the app.

-When including libraries in your app, include the following in your app's `CMakeLists.txt` file (in the following order):
+When importing libraries into your app, include the following in your app's `CMakeLists.txt` file (in the following order):

-*    whether to import libraries as static or shared (using `add_library`)
+*    import libraries as static or shared(using `add_library`)
-*    where the library binaries are stored (using `set_target_properties`)
+*    configure each library binary location(using `set_target_properties`)
-*    where the library headers are stored (using `target_include_directories`)
+*    configure each library headers location (using `target_include_directories`)

 Note: For shared libraries, with android plugin 2.2.0-alpha3+, once declared as SHARED IMPORTED, Android Studio will automatically pack them into the resulting APK.
 The library will be used both on host and on the target Android device.

 Pre-requisites
 --------------
-- Android Studio 2.2+ with [NDK](https://developer.android.com/ndk/) bundle.
+- Android Studio 3.0.0 with [NDK](https://developer.android.com/ndk/) bundle.

 Getting Started
 ---------------